LarsSeverson/RAW_Socket_ETH/README.md

 # RAW_Socket_ETH
-This project observes the first 42 bytes of a payload using sockets in Linux.
+This project observes the first 42 bytes of an ARP payload using sockets in Linux.

+Only works on Linux.